embassy-rs/atomic-polyfill/README.md

 For targets not listed above, `atomic-polyfill` assumes nothing and reexports `core::sync::atomic::*`.
 No polyfilling is done.
 PRs for polyfilling more targets are welcome :)

+## Minimum Support Rust Version (MSRV)

+The MSRV for this project is the same as the [`critical-section`](https://github.com/rust-embedded/critical-section), which, at the time of writing, is 1.54 and up

 ## License

 This work is licensed under either of